acme-networks/acme-public-docs/faq/faq_en.md

 - **Cookie management**: You can manage or disable cookies through browser settings, but disabling certain cookies may affect some website functions.

 ### 6.9 How Will My Data Be Handled If the Company Is Acquired or Restructured?
-If business transfer occurs, we will fully protect your rights:
+If business transfer occurs, we shall fully protect your rights:
-- **Advance notice**: We will notify you at least 30 days in advance via email, in-app notifications, and other means;
+- **Advance notice**: We shall notify you at least 30 days in advance via email, in-app notifications, and other means;
-- **Privacy commitment**: The recipient must commit to continue complying with all terms of this Privacy Policy;
+- **Privacy commitment**: The recipient must commit to continuing compliance with all terms of this Privacy Policy;
 - **User choice**: You have the right to delete your account and personal data before the transfer is completed;
-- **Data protection**: Encryption and other security measures will be employed during the transfer process to protect your data;
+- **Data protection**: Encryption and other security measures shall be employed during the transfer process to protect your data;
 - **User rights**: If you do not agree with the business transfer, you may request deletion of personal data or service termination within the notification period.

 ### 6.10 Will Websites Detect That I'm Using AcmeVPN?